Stephen Shave - MSc, Cognitive Behavioural Therapist (BABCP) accredited

 Clare is also able to undertake complex child and adolescent mental health assessments, ASD assessments and can provide an independant court report service, fees vary depending on need.
-We operate Doorway Psychological Services from our office which is situated in the garden of our home in Dorchester, we find it to be a quiet, confidential and cosy space to conduct therapy sessions.
+We operate Doorway Psychological Services from our office which is situation inside the Dorchester Aesthetics Centre in Durngate St, Dorchester.
+It is a quiet, safe and cozy space to sit, talk and work through your presenting problems.

 Photos & videos